kcajj/recombinant_population_analysis/notes/note1.md

 EM60   0.021838776758143563

 mean time spent
-EM11   0.6771898984909057
+EM11   0.5517718839645386
-EM60   0.5049880504608154
+EM60   0.3548362874984741

 </pre>

 The time is becoming acceptable.

 The occurrences of evidences are weirdly different betweeen different phages.
+Maybe due to gaps? see [gaps.md](gaps.md)

 ### reads of phage population

-now that we have an idea of teh parameters of our model, we can start to set up the prediction framework.
+now that we have an idea of the parameters of our model, we can start to set up the prediction framework.

 We will use the same approach as for parameter estimation.

 in this case we go through the reads mapped to both references, for each read:
+- we check that it is not a secondary or supplementary alignment
 - we check to which reference it is aligned
 - we extract the start and end of alignmeeent
 - we cut the msa on the basis of the index_map between the phage reference of the read and the msa of both references
-- we add the read to the msa
+- we add the read to the msa. we give to mafft the whole read sequence (even if it maps less) and we ask mafft to do the msa by keeping the length of the two references.
+(DO WE HAVE TO CHANGE THIS?)
-- we do the prediction on the total msa
+- we do the prediction on msa of the 3 sequences
 - we plot the result